mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 Lets start with Step 1

 ### Step 1: Data Annotation using Amazon Sagemaker GroundTruth
-In this lab we will use Amazon Sagemaker GroundTruth to label images in a training dataset consisting of cat and dog images.
+In this lab we will use Amazon Sagemaker GroundTruth to label images in a training dataset consisting of lego dinosaurs images.
 You will start with an unlabeled image training data set, acquire labels for all the images using SageMaker Ground Truth private workforce and finally analyze the results of the labeling job.

 High Level Steps